gordon-cs/cps343-hoe/00-calculate-pi/README.md

 * `pi_serial.cc`

-...This program computes an approximation of pi using a serial ...algorithm.
-The actual computation is done by approximating ...the integral of 4/(1+x^2) on the interval [0,1] with the ...midpoint rule with 400,000,000 subintervals.
+ This program computes an approximation of pi using a serial algorithm.
+The actual computation is done by approximating the integral of 4/(1+x^2) on the interval [0,1] with the midpoint rule with 400,000,000 subintervals.

 * pi_omp.cc

-...Same as above except OpenMP is used to provide multithreading ...if supported by the hardware.
-In particular, a parallel ...thread is created for each processor or processor core on the ...machine.
-This can be overridden by setting the environment ...variable OMP_NUM_THREADS.
-For example ...OMP_NUM_THREADS=1 ./pi_omp
-...will force the program to use a single thread regardless of ...of the hardware.
+ Same as above except OpenMP is used to provide multithreading if supported by the hardware.
+In particular, a parallel thread is created for each processor or processor core on the machine.
+This can be overridden by setting the environment variable OMP_NUM_THREADS.
+For example OMP_NUM_THREADS=1 ./pi_omp will force the program to use a single thread regardless of of the hardware.

 pi_omp_dyn.cc	This version also uses OpenMP but with dynamic load balancing.
 		Each thread computes a small task and then asks for another